The 3 Levels of Plumber Licensing Explained

 How to Verify a Plumber's License & What Happens If You Don't

 Before any plumber sets foot in your home, take five minutes to confirm their credentials.
-Here's exactly how to do it — and what's at stake if you skip this step.
+Our full guide on how to choose a plumber walks through every step, but here's the essential verification process.

 How to Verify a Plumber's License